To work toward the prevention of suicide through community education and intervention services to people in crisis and post crisis care.

 A PREVIOUS SUICIDE ATTEMPT

-Many teens who commit suicide have attempted before.
+Many teens who die by suicide have attempted before.

 Statements such as: “You’d be better off without me,” or “I wish I were dead” should always be taken seriously.